eyalroz/tpch-tools/README.md

                               within the DB farm
   -f, --db-farm PATH          Filesystem path for the root directory of the DB farm
-                              with the generated DB -p, --platform              Platform for which to try building the data generation utility (one of ATT DOS HP IBM ICL MVS SGI SUN U2200 VMS LINUX WIN32 MAC) -P, --port NUMBER           Network port on the local host, which the server
+                              with the generated DB -p, --platform PLATFORM     Platform for which to try building the data generation utility (one of ATT DOS HP IBM ICL MVS SGI SUN U2200 VMS LINUX WIN32 MAC) -P, --port NUMBER           Network port on the local host, which the server